 One day you get home and are confused by your mom’s gloomy mood.
-When you want to comfort her, she says everything’s okay, but you’re she has just cried silently a few minutes ago.
-Now, you don’t know how to react and respond, but you don’t want your mom to constantly live in a bubble of sadness.
+When you want to comfort her, she says everything’s okay, but you know she just cried silently a few minutes ago.
+Now, you don’t know how to react or respond, but you don’t want your mom to constantly live in a bubble of sadness.
 That’s why you are here, to find out what to do when your mom is sad.
 Or seems to be low.

 To give you a context, humans are unpredictable—including our parents—that they can make up their minds within minutes.
-This is not because our parents aren’t emotionally mature but because humans are dynamic.
-So, don’t lose hope, as our list of what to do when your mom is sad will give you essential insight that, as children, you can light up their mood.
+This is not because our parents aren’t emotionally mature, but because humans are dynamic.
+So, don’t lose hope, as our list of what to do when your mom is sad will give you essential insight into how, as children, you can light up their mood.

 1. Spend Time with Her